airr-community/airr-standards/docs/swtools/airr_swtools_standard.rst

    minimal example of functionality allowing users to check that the software is performing as described.

-4. Provide information about run parameters as part of output.
+4. Provide information about run parameters as part of the output.

 5. Provide a container build file that can be used to create an image which encapsulates the software tool, its dependencies, and